tp8888/Full-Stack-Enterprise-Cyber-Range/README.md

  **Credit & Inspiration:** This architecture is built based on the "Building a Virtual Security Home Lab" blueprint designed by [David Varghese](https://david-varghese.medium.com/).

-*Disclaimer: This environment is built strictly for educational purposes, research, and defensive security training.*
+*Disclaimer: This environment is built strictly for educational purposes, research, and